Local Government Elections - Next Election - October 2018

 Fire/Rescue Truck Alternative Approval Process (AAP)

-The Town of Ladysmith is currently holding an Alternative Approval Process for elector approval to borrow up to $638,000 through the Equipment Financing Program of the Municipal Finance Authority of British Columbia (MFA) for a new 2018 Ladysmith Fire/Rescue Truck.
+The Town of Ladysmith held an Alternative Approval Process for elector approval to borrow up to $638,000 through the Equipment Financing Program of the Municipal Finance Authority of British Columbia (MFA) for a new 2018 Ladysmith Fire/Rescue Truck.

 The vehicle to be purchased is a Pumper Apparatus consisting of a 2018 Spartan Metro Star six person cab and chassis with formed aluminum body, 450 HP Cummins diesel engine, 3000 EVS Allison transmission, 1500 GPM fire pump, 1000 gallon water tank.
 This vehicle will be built by Fort Garry Fire Trucks in Winnipeg, Manitoba and will be replacing the 1990 Pierce Fire Apparatus.